First Straujuma cabinet

 The First Straujuma cabinet was the government of Latvia from 22 January to 5 November 2014.
 It was the first government to be led by Laimdota Straujuma, who was Prime Minister between 2014 and 2016.
-It took office on 22 January 2014, after the resignation of Valdis Dombrovskis and was abolished on November 5 the same year at the formation of the Second Straujuma cabinet.
+It took office on 22 January 2014, after the resignation of Valdis Dombrovskis.
+It was abolished on November 5 the same year at the formation of the Second Straujuma cabinet.

+It was the first government of Latvia, led by a woman.